 If you keep the plant in a continuously cool room (around 50—60º F) in September and October, chances are excellent that it will produce flowers, although you’ll notice growth will be slower.
 If temps are too cool, you’ll find that the buds may drop off.
 So it’s a bit of a balancing act.

-Enjoy those colorful blooms and share your pictures with us on our Facebook page!
+Enjoy those colorful blooms —any time of year—and share your pictures with us on our Facebook page!